 Here are a few additional benefits to opening a new credit card:

-- Take advantage of 0% APR periods – Many credit cards offer 0% APR periods on new purchases or balance transfers, which can be helpful if you are trying to pay off a large purchase or transfer a balance from another card with a high-interest rate.
+• 0% APR – Many credit cards offer 0% APR periods on new purchases or balance transfers, which can be helpful if you are trying to pay off a large purchase or transfer a balance from another card with a high-interest rate.

 How to improve your chances of credit card approval